MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-delete.md

 **Delete approval history from Microsoft Flow**

  Approval data for Microsoft Flow is stored within the current or previous version of Common Data Service for Apps.
-Administrators can access this data by following these steps:
+Within an approval, personal information exists in the form of approval assignments and comments included in an approval response.
+Administrators can access that data by following these steps:

  1. Sign in to the [PowerApps site](https://web.powerapps.com/).